samjross/flannelJesus.github.io/_posts/2014-09-13-flex-post-list.md

 This is undesirable as well: like I said, I just want the last row to essentially `float:left`.

+Another major problem with this attempt is that it seems to fail on Safari.
+Safari seems to have some sort of bug with wrapping flex-box when the elements overrun the container.

 ## Third Try

 <div class="third-try flex">